 Give people what they need to solve their problem, and nothing more.

 ~ Computers are flexible and programmable.
-The usual premise of people adapting to computers should be flipped, that is, computers serve users’ needs.
-They can and should be programmed to adapt to our different contexts.
+Therefore it is not about people adapting to computers but about computers serving users’ needs as they can and should be programmed to adapt to our different contexts.

-~ Industrial designers do need the functional complexity of computer aided design packages for their work.
-Designer makers and applied artists generally do not.
+~ Industrial designers have to have the functional complexity of computer aided design packages for their work.
+But designer makers and applied artists generally do not.

 Anarkik3DDesign is designed by designer makers for designer makers like us, for the way we think and do.
 Improvement in the creative digital experience is a consequence of our more considered approach to designing a computer application.

 An analogy for this approach is our humble pencil and how engrossing drawing can be.
-A pencil is a tool for both doodling and for great art.
-The additional tool or two, such as ruler and rubber, can broaden and deepen what we can do with them.
+Consider this: a pencil is a tool for both doodling and for great art.
+The additional tool or two, such as ruler and rubber, can broaden it use to other disciplines and deepen what we can do with them.